alexwoolford/neo4j-image-search/README.md

 ## Caveats
 * Creating relationships between every node doesn't scale.
 The relationships should only be created if they're needed.
 It doesn't make sense to create relationships, and then delete them if they have weak Cosine similarity scores.
 * This uses a pre-canned TensorFlow neural net.
 There are a ~1000 attributes that describe very general things, e.g. `electric guitar`, `refrigerator`, `stethoscope`, `vase`, etc...
 If you have a domain-specific use-case (e.g. makes/models of vehicles, people/clothing, etc...), it'd make sense to train your own neural network model.
-At the very least, experiment with other neural nets on [TensorFlow Hub](https://tfhub.dev/).
+At the very least, experiment with other pre-trained neural nets on [TensorFlow Hub](https://tfhub.dev/).
 * Geo/time has not been considered and that could reduce the number of images to evaluate when creating relationships.